sauerbraten/waiter/README.md

 ## To Do

-Figure out why projectiles (grenades and rockets) are not rendered for players other than the one shooting.

-Then, implement mode/map change (forced, voting maybe later).
-With that, the goal is to support insta and effic games completely so waiter can be used for duels at least.

-Future goals will be efficctf and instactf (flag spawns & events), then ffa (all the other items), then capture and regen capture (capture base events).
+Implement efficctf and instactf (flag spawns & events), then ffa (all the other items), then capture and regen capture (capture base events).

 ## Project Structure